Nielsenfam/NightSkyTFT/README.md

 sudo reboot
 ```

+## 21. Starting up on boot

-## 21. Make nightskyboot run on startup
+To mmke nightskyboot run on startup do the following:

 ```
 cd ~/NightSkyTFT